The Social Benefits of Engaging In Social Activities: Boosting Brain Health

 So let’s take advantage of opportunities for meaningful human connection around us – not just because it feels good, but also because our brains thrive when we engage socially.

-Next up is exploring how this balance shifts in light of the increasing reliance on digital platforms for and interaction.
+Next up is exploring how this balance shifts in light of the increasing reliance on digital platforms for communication and interaction.

 The Impact of the Digital Age on Social Interaction